todogroup/ospology/ospo-book/content/en/03-chapter.md

 - [ ] Create and publish a common set of values and principles around open source usage, contribution and creation as an organization
 - [ ] Define program branding (e.g., OSPO, open source initiative, head of open source operations).
 - [ ] Define structure, budget and necessary cross-functional staff to get started
-- [ ] Define an action plan for the upcomming years
+- [ ] Define an action plan for the upcoming years

 #### Stage 1